chuanqisun/rock-talk-rpi/README.md

 Follow this [documentation](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/using-neopixels-on-the-pi-5) to finish the setup

 The Node.js LED launcher will automatically use `env/bin/python3` when the project-level `env` virtual environment exists.
 If you need to override that, set `ROCKTALK_LED_PYTHON` to the interpreter you want.

+### 3. Programming the LEDs.

+- The python script in `led/led-handler.py` executes low level commands
+- The `lib/led-controller.js` lays commands from node.js into python
+- The `play.js` script orchestrates high level control of audio/visual effects

 ## Troubleshoot